 On the sponsored posts, make your contact page very accessible and people will be able to reach out to you through them for sponsored posts offers.

-Usman Ansari (from Karachi, Pakistan) started CarSpiritPK about 6 years ago.
+Usman Ansari (from Karachi, Pakistan) started CarSpiritPK over 6 years ago.

 I am Usman Ansari, the founder of CarSpiritPK — a dedicated automobile blog.
 I am a Computer Animation professional with over 21 years of industry experience in Pakistan but always had a strong affection towards automobiles.